 Health Studies: All Health Studies special course fee refunds are automatic.
 Contact the OHSU-PSU School of Public Health for estimates on refund wait periods.

-Military Service: For information about refunds for students who are being called to active duty, contact to the Office of the Registrar.
+Military Service: For information about refunds for students who are being called to active duty, visit the Certification Deployment and Unexpected Withdrawal site or email the Veterans Certification Office at firstname.lastname@example.org.

 Overseas Programs: Regular tuition, fees, and surcharges paid by students in special overseas programs are nonrefundable.